I Am Sober is a free app that helps you get some control back in your life.

-Impure heroin or “Black Tar Heroin” is a sticky substance that’s the result of poor processing.
-Instead of pure, fine powder, the processing left behind impurities and the end result is a black, sticky substance similar to coal or tar (hence the name).
-In this state it is usually diluted or dissolved and then taken by either intravenous or intramuscular injection.
+Impure heroin, or “Black Tar Heroin” is a sticky substance that’s the result of poor processing.
+Instead of pure, fine powder, the processing left behind impurities, which makes black tar heroin more dangerous.
+The end result is a black, sticky substance similar to coal or tar (hence the name).
+Users dilute and dissolve black tar heroin and then either inject it into a vein or a muscle.

-Due to injections circulating throughout the whole body rapidly, the high is usually more potent and it requires less to reach that high.
-Plus, because black tar heroin is full of impurities, the IV route is usually cheaper.
+Due to venous injections circulating throughout the whole body rapidly, the high from IV use is usually more potent; it requires less heroin to reach that high.
+Plus, because black tar heroin is full of impurities, it is usually cheaper.

 What is in Heroin?

 Heroin is an opiate derived from the poppy plant.

 Processors extract morphine from the sap of the seed pods of the poppy.
 They then chemically modify morphine to create diacetylmorphine, or heroin.
 To make more from each batch of heroin, processors then cut heroin with a host of other ingredients, such as sugar, starch, quinine, powdered milk, acetaminophen, caffeine, and fentanyl.

 One common drug cut with heroin is cocaine.
 The use of this combination is called speedballing.
 As heroin is a depressant and cocaine is a stimulant, the two drugs together act to create a calm euphoria and to stimulate at the same time.
 Another common combination that uses snort or inject is heroin and methamphetamine.
 One street name for this combination is a “goofball.”
 Like speedballs, goofballs both calm and stimulate at the same time.
 These combinations are particularly dangerous and addictive.